PiresMA/quantum_walks_review/README.md

 * Montero, Miquel.
 "Quantum and random walks as universal generators of probability distributions."
 Physical Review A 95.6 (2017): 062326.
 * D. Emms, S. Severini, R. C. Wilson, and E. R. Hancock, Coined quantum walks lift the cospectrality of graphs and trees, Pattern Recognition 42, 1988 (2009).
+* Ambainis, Andris.
+"Quantum walks and their algorithmic applications."
+International Journal of Quantum Information 1.04 (2003): 507-518.
+* Kollár, Bálint, and Mátyás Koniorczyk.
+"Entropy rate of message sources driven by quantum walks."
+Physical Review A 89.2 (2014): 022338.